MicrosoftDocs/dynamics-365-project-operations/articles/sales/contracts-manage-project-price-lists.md

 - Select the project price list, and then select **Delete Contract Project Price List** on the subgrid.

   The price list is removed from the project price lists on the contract.
-The price list itself will not be deleted.
-Only the association to the contract will be deleted.
+The price list itself isn't deleted.
+Only the association to the contract is deleted.

 ## Set up automatic defaulting of project price lists on a contract